FHantke/brave-browser-wiki/IPFS-Features.md

 ### Protocol system handler/OS integration
 - [ ] Verify (`Windows`) that pressing `Win+R`, typing `ipfs://bafkreigcnxudvpojjfwncmauociy5q46zsq46oe66cxbyzie3imabuoege`, and pressing `Enter` opens Brave and loads an HTML page with the word `PASS`.
 - [ ] Verify (`macOS`): opening Terminal, and typing `open ipfs://bafkreigcnxudvpojjfwncmauociy5q46zsq46oe66cxbyzie3imabuoege`, and pressing `Enter` opens Brave and loads an HTML page with the word `PASS`.
-- [ ] Verify (`Linux`) that opening a shell and typing `xdg-open ipfs://bafkreigcnxudvpojjfwncmauociy5q46zsq46oe66cxbyzie3imabuoege` opens Brave and loads an HTML page with the word `PASS`.
+- [ ] Verify (`Linux`) that opening a shell and typing `xdg-open ipfs://bafkreigcnxudvpojjfwncmauociy5q46zsq46oe66cxbyzie3imabuoege` and pressing `Enter` opens Brave and loads an HTML page with the word `PASS`.

 ### Peers
 ## adding